m0han-raj/kairos-take-home-0/README.md

 # Kairos Intern Take‑Home: **Scientific‑Paper Scout**

+## Commands to run the program

+# 1. run the backend first
+'''bash
+python backend_demo.py
+'''

+# 2.run the interface in a new terminal
+'''bash
+cd interface
+npm install
+npm run start:all
+'''

 ## 0 — Goal

 Build an AI "Scientific‑Paper Scout" agent that helps a user discover and summarise recent research papers on any topic.
 The user interacts with the agent through a **command‑line chat** (`python main.py`).
 A tiny React front‑end is an **optional stretch goal**.